-\Selected monthly owner costs (or gross rent) as a percentage of household income ton County is \$11,312 and expected to increase by 306% (to \$34,663) by the year 2010.
-It should be noted that according to the Washington County Needs Assessment "the estimated 'affordable homes based on median income' decreases in 2010 because the calculation includes expenses beyond the mortgage, such as taxes and insurance which are based on the increasing median home price.
-This leaves less income available for mortgage payments."
+^{}Selected monthly owner costs (or gross rent) as a percentage of household income median home price.
+This leaves This less leaves - ton County is \$11,312 and expected to increase by 306% (to \$34,663) by the year 2010.
+It should be noted that according to the Washington County Needs Assessment "the estimated 'affordable homes based on median income' decreases in 2010 because the calculation includes expenses beyond the mortgage, such as taxes and insur_ance which are based on the increasing inless in- come available come available for mortgage payments."